dumkydewilde/dumky-dot-net/content/posts/2022-12-31-dbt-in-a-box-using-cloud-run-bigquery-to-run-sql-dbt-in-docker/index.md

 gcloud builds submit --substitutions=_BQ_DATASET="$BQ_DATASET" --region=europe-west1
 ```

-### Some final notes
+And that's it.
+Unless you want to change anything to your dbt models or packages, you don't have to run the cloud build again.
+So just sit back and watch your dashboard update!

+## Notes
 * You can [find the full code as used on my site on Github](https://github.com/dumkydewilde/snowplow-minimal/tree/main/snowplow-dbt)
 * Make sure to use Python 3.10 or lower when running dbt...
-c* Make sure the Snowplow package matches the dbt version e.g. pair dbt 1.3 with 12.2, but dbt 1.2 with 11.0
+* Make sure the Snowplow package matches the dbt version e.g. pair dbt 1.3 with 12.2, but dbt 1.2 with 11.0
 * I've had some issues downloading the Snowplow package before the Docker entrypoint, so it's been added in the entrypoint command instead.
 * Make sure you don't accidentally copy your local packages to your Docker container as it will double-install them and throw errors.
 You can use .dockerignore to exclude `dbt_packages/**/*`
 * Cloudbuild substitutions have to start with an underscore `_`